The Dakota: Development

 In 1879, Clark announced plans for an apartment complex at the intersection of 72nd Street and Eighth Avenue (the latter of which was renamed Central Park West in 1883).
 At the time, the vast majority of development on Manhattan Island was south of 23rd Street.
+Clark said he wanted "to make money" from the apartment building, even though it was a speculative development that was not being built with specific tenants in mind.
 Hardenbergh filed plans for an eight-story "Family Hotel" at the site in September 1880, at which point it was planned to cost one million dollars.
 Hardenbergh simultaneously designed several dozen low-rise row houses for Clark on 73rd Street.
 The row houses and the large apartment building were part of a larger plan that Clark had for the Upper West Side.
 John Banta was hired as the apartment house's general contractor.
 In early October 1880, about two weeks before construction began, the Real Estate Record and Guide reported that the building was to be a "residential hotel" with between 40 and 50 suites, each with five to twenty rooms.

 Construction commenced at the end of October 1880.
 The building initially did not have a name, even after the foundations were completed in early 1881.
 By that October, the building had been constructed to the second story, although the Real Estate Record wrote that "it is hardly to be expected that it will be under roof before the winter sets in".
 As part of the project, Clark also excavated an Artesian well measuring about 365 ft deep and 8 in wide.
 Work was slightly delayed by a labor strike in March 1882.
 The exterior walls were up to the sixth story by that May, and the builders estimated that the edifice would be completed in 18 months.

 The building was renamed the "Dakota" by June 1882.
-One story claims that the name arose from the building's remoteness from the more populous parts of Manhattan, just as the Dakota Territory was considered remote.
+At the time, the development was still within a rural part of Manhattan.
+One story claims that the name arose because it was remote like the Dakota Territory was.
 Though the Clark family never denied this story, its veracity is disputed, as contemporary publications did not discuss the building's remoteness.
 The earliest recorded appearance of this claim was in 1933, when the Dakota's longtime manager told the New York Herald Tribune: "Probably it was called 'Dakota' because it was so far west and so far north".
 The more likely origin for the "Dakota" name was Clark's fondness for the names of the then-new western states and territories.
 Back in 1879, Clark had proposed naming the Upper West Side's north-south avenues after states or territories in the Western United States, though his suggestions had been ignored.
 The Dakota's remoteness did directly give rise to the nickname "Clark's Folly".